Prostitution in Namibia: South African Rule

 Prostitution was not made illegal, but the Undesirables Removal Proclamation (1920) was used to expel most of the white prostitutes and brothel keepers back to Germany.
 Also introduced in 1920 was the Police Offences Proclamation, which criminalised loitering and solicitation for the purpose of prostitution.
 There were concerns about child prostitution, and in 1921 the Girls' and Mentally Defective Women's Protection Proclamation was introduced which set the age of consent at 16.

 Prostitution was blamed by the authorities for African women migration to the cities from rural areas.
 A new regulation was introduced in 1938 requiring all "native females" in Windhoek between 18 and 60, unless legally married and living with their husbands, to undergo a medical examination every 6 months.
 After violent protests in March 1939 the regulation was withdrawn.

 Legal situation

 The Combating of Immoral Practices Act (Act 21 of 1980) is the main piece of legislation controlling prostitution in Namibia.
-The main provisions are the prohibiting of mainly third party involvement:
+The main provisions are the prohibiting of third party involvement: